What Is Democracy?

 - staying away from someone who disagrees with you

-Write the following quote on the board: "History is yours to make.
+Write the following quote: "History is yours to make.
 It is not owned or written by someone else for you to learn.
 History is not just the story you read; it is the one you write.
 It is the one you remember or denounce or relate to others.
 It is not predetermined.
 Every action, every decision, however small, is relevant to its course.
 History is filled with horror and replete with hope.
 You shape the balance." (inscribed on the exit of the Canadian War Museum in Ottawa, as noted by Joel Westheimer.)
-Ask the students to pick out words or phrases in this quote that seem important to them in their role as personally responsible citizens.
-Discuss the student responses.
+Ask the learners to pick out words or phrases in this quote that seem important to them in their role as personally responsible citizens.
+Discuss their responses.

 Share the following Thomas Jefferson quote: "I know of no safe depository of the ultimate powers of society but the people themselves."

-Ask the students whose responsibility is it to shape and improve the government and protect the rights of all people.
-Tell them that the core documents of the United States embody principles, hopes, and dreams of freedom.
-These documents were formed and continue to exist because of a robust nonprofit sector where individual citizens organize themselves to give, serve, and take action for the common good.
+The core documents of the United States were formed and continue to exist because of a robust nonprofit sector where individual citizens organize themselves to give, serve, and take action for the common good.
 From the social contracts of the Mayflower Compact to the Declaration of Independence, the Constitution, and the Bill of Rights, people in the U.S. have advocated for freedom and the rights of individuals.

 Strand PHIL.I Definitions of Philanthropy